 Praise for Robert B. Parker’s Spenser novels

 “Crackling dialogue, plenty of action and expert writing . . .
 Unexpectedly literate—[Spenser is] in many respects the very exemplar of the species.”—The New York Times

 “They just don’t make private eyes tougher or funnier.”—People

 “Parker has a recorder’s ear for dialogue, an agile wit . . . and, strangely enough, a soupçon of compassion hidden under that sardonic, flip exterior.”—Los Angeles Times

 “A deft storyteller, a master of pace.”—The Philadelphia Inquirer

 “Spenser probably had more to do with changing the private eye from a coffin-chaser to a full-bodied human being than any other detective hero.”—The Chicago Sun-Times

 “[Spenser is] tough, intelligent, wisecracking, principled, and brave.”—The New Yorker

-Boston PI Spenser and right hand Hawk follow a con man’s trail of smoke and mirrors in the latest entry of the iconic crime series.
-After conning everyone from the cable news shows to the local cops, it looks like the grifter’s latest double cross may be his last.
+Boston PI Spenser and right hand Hawk follow a con man’s trail of smoke and mirrors in this thrilling entry in Robert B. Parker’s long-running series.

-Boston PI Spenser faces a hot case and a personal crisis in the latest adventure in the iconic New York Times–bestselling series from author Ace Atkins.
+Boston PI Spenser faces a hot case and a personal crisis in this adventure in Robert B. Parker’s iconic New York Times bestselling series.